ldi-github/shirates-core/doc/markdown/basic/function_property/asserting_existence/screen_is.md

 You can assert screen using **screenIs** function.

-You can use **isScreen** function for getting whether the screen is displayed or not.
+You can use **isScreen** function to getting whether the screen is displayed or not.

 ## functions